 Financial support can be crucial to entrepreneurs and start-ups, especially in the early stages.
-We have the following funds available to support those in our community who are pursuing new ideas.
+We have the following funds available to support those in our community who are starting out and pursuing new ideas.

 Lee-Yung Family Fund for Entrepreneurship

-If you are a student, post-doc or alumnus up to five years from graduation looking for additional funding to translate your ideas and inventions into useful products through improving skills, purchasing materials or accessing a makerspace, you are able to apply to the Lee-Yung Family Fund for Entrepreneurship.
+Are you looking for additional funding to help translate your ideas into useful products and services?
+This could be through improving skills, purchasing materials or accessing a makerspace.

-Each year for the next five years £1,000 will be distributed across up to five teams or individuals.
+Each year until 2027, £1,000 will be distributed across up to five teams or individuals.
 At the end of the year an additional £1,000 will be awarded to the team/individual whose concept or product shows the most promise.

-Applications are open to undergraduates, graduates or post-docs affiliated with Trinity Hall or a Trinity Hall alumnus within five years of graduation.
-Teams must contain at least one member who fulfills the eligibility criteria.
+Applications are open to all those with a Trinity Hall connection, including undergraduates, postgraduates or post-docs affiliated with Trinity Hall, a Trinity Hall alumnus within five years of graduation, or a student supervised by or working with a Trinity Hall Fellow.
+Teams must contain at least one member who fulfils the eligibility criteria.